huntforhomesaz/cleanout2closing-site/content/pages/services.md

 Good fit if:

-- You are an heir, personal representative, or informal â€œpoint personâ€ for the property.
+- You are an heir, personal representative, or informal "point person" for the property.
 - Probate or trust paperwork is in progress or finished, but the house still feels stuck.
-- You want a clear path from â€œoverwhelmingâ€ to â€œsold,â€ with one property contact.
+- You want a clear path from "overwhelming" to "sold," with one property contact.

 What I do in this service: